tanin47/svelte-virtual-table/README.md

 * The row height and column width should be whole numbers.
 In the case of >500,000 rows, we've encountered a rendering issue if the numbers aren't whole.

 The test page generates 20,000,000 rows with a single column.
 The scrolling is smooth on Mac M4.

+This package is inspired by https://github.com/sveltejs/svelte-virtual-list (@sveltejs/svelte-virtual-list).
+It was initially built for [Backdoor](https://github.com/tanin47/backdoor), A Postgres Data Querying and Editing Tool that you can embed into your JVM app.

 Installation
 -------------